alainrees/GoPhishFront/README.md

 # GoPhishFront
 Frontend for GoPhish

-This frontend was a student project (juli 2019) It's a working product, but due to lack of time some feutures were not finished.
+This frontend was a student project (juli 2019) It's a working product, but due to lack of time some features were not finished.
 Please feel free to finish what was started.

 System Requirements:
   CentOS 7